laserlamp109/Skyblock-Unity-Discord-Phishing/README.md

 # Phishing Process

+EDIT:
+As of 04/03/2024 15:35, it appears BlueVPS has responded to my abuse complaint.
+They have disabled the server.

 The phishing attack starts by sending the victim an invite to the discord server.
 The invite link I received was 'discord.com/invite/sbunity'.
 ![image](https://github.com/laserlamp109/Skyblock-Unity-Discord-Phishing/assets/165952486/003ebea9-b905-4a7e-a16c-e4e7e57f2fda)